 BECS performed well during the winter period, meeting all its quality standards.
-Although there was an increase in attendances last year compared to the previous year, there was no large increase in activity during the winter period compared to other months of the year.
+There was no large increase in activity during the winter period compared to other months of the year.
 The most significant challenge continues to be availability of GPs to cover the BECS rotas.
 If there are not sufficient medical staff, many patients will have to use the Emergency Department.
 This will increase pressure on a busy department and increase the likelihood of Emergency Access Standard breaches.